 Stopping short: Tanker trucks require much more time and distance to come to a complete stop than other vehicles.
 When a trucker stops short, the velocity of the liquid contents of the truck’s cargo can cause dangerous weight and energy imbalances.

-If the tank is not filled properly, the liquid will move freely inside of the tanker truck and cause its weight to shift and make the truck very difficult to control.
-The driver may then lose control causing the Tanker Truck to rollover.
+If the tank is not filled properly, the liquid will move freely inside the tanker truck and causing its weight to shift and making the truck very difficult to control.
+The driver may then lose control causing the Tanker truck to roll over.

 Why Do Victims of Tanker Truck Accidents Need a Lawyer?

 Insurance rarely covers all of the losses and expenses that result from a tanker truck wreck.
 Trucking, hauling, and leasing companies often seek to minimize a victim’s compensation payments by disputing victims’ claims.
 Trucking firms and insurance companies often use tactics that can add to the trauma and expense of being in a tanker truck accident or crash.
 When negotiations fail to provide adequate compensation for victims, the pursuit of a personal injury or wrongful death lawsuit against the tanker truck company is the proper course of action.

 If you have been in a tanker truck accident, do not wait to call a lawyer.
 You risk nothing by contacting a truck accident attorney for advice, and it may save you from costly mistakes.

 After a truck accident, it is important to act quickly in order to preserve and obtain evidence.
 Especially if you or a loved one suffered serious injuries requiring medical attention, your best course of action is to retain a lawyer to protect your rights while you focus your attention on recovery.
 Your lawyer will protect your interests and help you recover the financial restitution you need to rebuild your life.

 How Much Does It Cost to Hire a Tanker Truck Lawyer?